Originate/exosphere/tutorial/part_2/02_scaffolding.md

 In the micro-service world,
 adding a new feature often means setting up one or several new code bases, each one with its own:
-* source code shell
-* configuration files
-* test framework
+* source code, configuration, and test files
 * documentation
-* code repository (the Git repo to contain this code base)
+* Git (or comparable versioning control) repository in the cloud
 * CI server setup
-* automatic deployment based on Git Flow or a comparable strategy
 * integration into the main application and other services

 Doing all this manually easily takes a few hours.
 Without automation,
-developers would be discouraged from setting up new services.
+developers would be hesitant to set up new services.
 They would try to cram new functionality into an existing service and then "clean this up later when we have more time".
 That's an anti-pattern that you should avoid at all cost<sup>1</sup>.